actions-marketplace-validations/alterhu2020_hexo-gulp-action/README.md

         user_name: your github username  # (or delete this input setting to use bot account)
         user_email: your github useremail  # (or delete this input setting to use bot account)
         commit_msg: ${{ github.event.head_commit.message }}  # (or delete this input setting to use hexo default settings)
+        gulp: 'true' # When true to run the gulp command ,and when false will not run the gulp command
     # Use the output from the `deploy` step(use for test action)
     - name: Get the output
       run: |